nasa/fprime-examples/FlightExamples/ExternalLibraryIntegration/pattern-sdd.md

 ##### Step 1: Use FetchContent to include the library in your project.

-This can be done either
-  (a) in the root `project.cmake` file if multiple modules will depend on the library, OR (b) in a `CMakeLists.txt` of the module that needs the library file if the library is only used by one module.

 The following excerpt demonstrates how to integrate the [ETL libraries](https://github.com/ETLCPP/etl) using `FetchContent`:

 ```cmake